Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards and autoprobe.
 Usually external amp and CLKRUN controls are detected automatically from PCI sub vendor/device ids.
-If they don't work, give the options above explicitly.
+If they don't work, give the woke options above explicitly.

 The power-management is supported.